Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/research.md

 ## 2. Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections
 ### In Preparation. <a href="/files/Poster_AGNES.pdf" target="_blank">Poster</a>/<a href="/files/Motivic classes_pitt.pdf" target="_blank">Slides</a>
 Let $X$ be a smooth projective curve over a field of finite characteristic.
 We calculate the motivic classes of the moduli stack of semistable Higgs bundles and bundles with connections on $X$.
 We follow the strategy of Fedorov and Soibelmans for motivic classes in characteristic zero.
 The main new ingredient is a version of Hua's formula relating the motivic classes of bundles with endomorphisms to the motivic classes of geometrically indecomposable bundles with endomorphisms.
-## 3. Motivic classes of character varieties and character stacks
+## 3. Motives of moduli spaces of stable quiver representations
 ### With <a href="https://sites.google.com/view/singh-rahul/home" target="_blank">Rahul Singh</a>.
 In Progress.

 ## Useful Links: